 - Brown rice syrup

 - Agave nectar

-Yes sourdough bread, and yeast made bread can be made so that it is vegan.
-It is easy to make at home, however when purchasing bread it’s best to review the label and make sure it is declared safe for vegan diets.
+Yes, sourdough bread and yeast made bread can be made vegan.
+It is easy to make at home, however, when purchasing bread it’s best to review the label and make sure it is declared safe for vegan diets.
 If you want a sourdough recipe that is vegan safe, take a look at my beginner’s sourdough recipe.